On the Gottlieb group, Drinfeld centre and the centre of a crossed module: Introduction

-The paper is organized as follows.
+The paper is organised as follows.
 After the preliminaries in Section \ref{prelim_centre} we introduce and prove the main properties of the centre of a crossed module in Section \ref{4sec}.
-Finally in Section \ref{6sec} we develop a parallel theory for Lie algebras.
+The connection to the Gottlieb group is explored in Section \ref{topology}.

+As was demonstrated by Loday \cite{jll} there is a generalisation of crossed modules, known as ${\sf cat}^n$-groups, which serve as algebraic models for connected spaces $X$ for which $\pi_i(X)=0$ for all $i>n$.
+We believe that there exists an extension of our centre to ${\sf cat}^n$-groups and they will have a connection to the centre of such $X$.